top of page

 Desert wash with health green plants

-According to the California Department of Conservation interactive fault activity map the latitude and longitude for the Willis Palms trailhead (marker circled in blue) places us directly on the Banning Fault which is identified as the South Branch of the San Andreas Fault.
+According to the California Department of Conservation's interactive fault activity map, the latitude and longitude for the Willis Palms trailhead (marker circled in blue) place us directly on the Banning Fault, which is identified as the South Branch of the San Andreas Fault.

 San Andreas Fault Map of Coachella Valley